 Robin has served on the Board of Trustees of many charities, most recently the Orchid Project which seeks to end female genital cutting within a generation.
 She established, and is now Emeritus Chair of, the Women's Network at St John's College, Oxford; this unites the diverse community of St John's women and provides a focus for her passion for mentoring young women to realise their leadership ambitions.
 She publishes widely and during the first 2020 lockdown, co-founded Weekend Morning Writers - an online space for people to write in silence and community.
-This group now brings together diverse writers all over the world and meets regularly meets on four time zones.
-Her writing has benefited substantially from residencies at the Rockefeller Foundation's Bellagio Center on Lake Como, and at the Bogliasco Foundation also in Italy, near Genova.
-In September 2019 she returned to Bellagio to co-convene a conference on Power of Law and the Power of People: Movement Lawyering for Global Justice, an opportunity to deepened connections between social justice activists across a range of movements, identifying some of the golden threads of learning and strengthening action and collaboration across movements to advance common goals.
-Many of the outcomes from these discussions, as well as her extensive experiences working on AIDS and living with COVID, inform her current book Death, Dying and Discrimination: an activist memoir of living with two plagues and making change.
+In September 2019 she returned to Bellagio to co-convene a conference on Power of Law and the Power of People: Movement Lawyering for Global Justice, an opportunity to deepen connections between social justice activists across a range of movements, identifying some of the golden threads of learning and strengthening action and collaboration across movements to advance common goals resulting in the recently published book The Revolution will not be litigated which includes her essay Jonny and Me: Three decades debating change, the law & social movements.